vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

+### Urinate right before going to bed

+Urine pressure is one reason I sometimes prematurely wake up.
+So, urinating right before going to bed, even if I don't feel like I have enough urine built up, can help reduce that.
+This is not always necessary, but is a best practice.

+### Sleeping in

+* If I have completed at least 7 hours of sleep, feel awake and alert, and want to get out of bed, I should get out of bed.

+* On the other hand, if I have completed fewer than 7 hours of sleep, then I should try to get some extra time in bed (even if not fully asleep) until I hit 7 hours.
+If I have urine pressure build-up I should go and urinate first so the remainder of my time in bed can be more relaxed.

+* If I have significant bowel pressure already (before getting to an upright position) then it may be better to have a bowel movement and then spend some extra time in bed.
+However, generally speaker, bowel pressure doesn't become significant at less than 7 hours of sleep until I spend some time in a seated or upright position, so in order to get extra sleep I should try to avoid getting in a seated position.

 ### Reducing the incidence of unplanned late sleep

 Unplanned late sleep can occur for a few reasons: